hizzle-co/noptin/readme.txt

 = 3.2.1 =
 * [[order.billing_email]] merge tag not evaluated when used as an email recipient.
+* Fix newsletter unsubscribe URL not working on some setups.

 = 3.2.0 =
 * Re-upload broken png images.